heathprovost/openbd-heroku/README.md

 		$ heroku plugins:install http://github.com/heathprovost/openbd-heroku.git
 		$ heroku help openbd

-2. Generate a new project and run it locally
+2. Generate a new project and run it locally (browse to http://localhost:8080/ to see your site)

 		$ heroku openbd:generate your-app-name
 		$ cd your-app-name
-		$ foreman start	     (goto http://localhost:8080/ to see your site)
+		$ foreman start

 3. Create, deploy, and view on Heroku